Introduce yourself to the patient including your name and role.

 Disadvantages of HRT

-Oestrogen: breast tenderness, leg cramps, bloating, nausea, headaches.
+Oestrogen: breast tenderness, leg cramps, bloating, nausea and headaches.2

-Progestogen: premenstrual syndrome-like symptoms, breast tenderness, backache, depression, pelvic pain.
+Progestogen: premenstrual syndrome-like symptoms, breast tenderness, backache, depression and pelvic pain.

 Risks of HRT